D0D0123/dbc-parse-demo/README.md

 ## Using the dbcppp CLI

 The dbcppp library comes with a CLI to print the contents of dbc files in a human readable format.
-Using the CLI on the very basic `example.dbc` file in this repo returns the following:
+Using the CLI on the `example.dbc` file in this repo returns the following:

 ```
 dbcppp dbc2 --dbc=example.dbc --format=human